inkdropapp/inkdrop-default-dark-ui-theme/README.md

-# Default Light UI Theme for Inkdrop
+# Default Dark UI Theme for Inkdrop

 ## How to build